 In every case of absence, the child MUST bring in a written excuse on the form provided by the school.
 (Extra excuses are provided at the end of this handbook.)
 This excuse form shows the date(s) of absence, the reason, and the parent/guardian's signature.
 Please be specific about the reason - do not say "sickness" or "illness."
-Excuses should be submitted in advance when an absence is known.
 Completed excuse forms must be brought in by the child upon his/her return from an absence.
 Excuses must be turned in no later than 3 days after the absence.
 Failure to deliver an excuse in the allotted time will result in the absence being counted as unexcused (illegal.)

-In accordance with the Pennsylvania Attendance Laws and the new Clarion County Truancy Protocol, an absence is lawful or excused for the following reasons only: Illness of pupil, quarantine, death in the immediate family, impassable roads, and religious holidays approved by the Pennsylvania Department of Education, and justifiable extenuating circumstances approved by the building principal.
+In accordance with the Pennsylvania Attendance Laws and the new Clarion County Truancy Protocol, an absence is lawful or excused for the following reasons only: Illness of pupil, quarantine, death in the immediate family, impassable roads, religious holidays approved by the Pennsylvania Department of Education, and justifiable extenuating circumstances approved by the building principal.
 Excuses other than those listed are unexcused.

 In accordance with Compulsory Attendance Laws, the Principal has the right to require students to present a doctor's or school nurse's excuse for each absence.
 The parent/guardian will be notified when such excuses are required.
-These requests will be made to the parent for the following reasons: 1) The student has missed a total of 10 days throughout the year; 2) Student has accumulated excessive absences; or 3) Student has a poor attendance history.
+These requests will be made to the parent for the following reasons: 1) The student has missed a cumulative total of 10 days (parent and/or doctor excuses) or 3 illegal/unexcused absences throughout the year; 2) Student has accumulated excessive (20+) absences during previous school year; or 3) Student has a poor attendance history.